Find Affordable College Courses

 New Haven, CT

-Albertus Magnus College ranked #9 on this year’s Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Connecticut list.
-Located in the city of New Haven, Albertus Magnus is a private not-for-profit school with a small student population.
+Albertus Magnus College came in at #9 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Connecticut ranking.
+Located in the medium-sized city of New Haven, Albertus Magnus is a private not-for-profit college with a small student population.

 About 53% of the students majoring in criminal justice at the school are women while 47% are male.